-- Any part of the trust's retained earnings may benefit any private individual in subsequent years; or - Any part of the trust's current income is required under the governing instrument or any applicable state law to be distributed currently or is actually distributed or credited to a beneficiary that is not a charitable organization for which a donor may receive a charitable contribution deduction for federal income tax purposes.
+- Any part of the trust's undistributed income may benefit any private individual in subsequent years; or - Any part of the trust's current income is required under the governing instrument or any applicable state law to be distributed currently or is actually distributed or credited to a beneficiary that is not a charitable organization for which a donor may receive a charitable contribution deduction for federal income tax purposes.

 IMPORTANT: CRATs, charitable remainder trusts, CRUTs and pooled income fund trusts of public charities are ordinary trusts that are not exempt from PA-41, Fiduciary Income Tax Return, filing requirements or taxation.
+These types of charitable trusts must file a Pennsylvania trust tax return, pay tax on any undistributed income, and report the income to the beneficiary on the same basis as any other ordinary trust.